bfuchs18/R01_Marketing/docs/DataManual.md

 \* Survey refers to data collected in survey format via redcap, including questionnaires and researcher-entered data (e.g., intake measurements)

-Each directory listed above is specified in detail in separate subsections below

 ### untouchedRaw